Churches

 Address: Corner Park & McMahon Streets, , Hurstville New South Wales, 2220

 The first Presbyterian Church in Hurstville was a wooden building built in 1904 in Forest Road.
 The second Church was built in 1923 and is now the Youth Centre opposite the current Church.
-The Foundation stone of the current church was laid by his Excellency the Governor of New South Wales Lieut General Sir John Northcott on 5 March…
+The Foundation stone of the current church reads, " To the Glory of God this stone was set by Lieut General Sir John Northcott KCMC CVO OB 5th March…

 Inverell, NSW - St Andrew's Presbyterian